 Hotel Linens and Towels

 Vacation rental guests may overlook an older couch and weathered patio furniture, but they are less tolerant when it comes to sleeping and bathing.
 Beds must be comfortable, clean and fresh, and bathrooms need to be spotless.

 The best way to achieve this is to supply ample amounts of quality bedding and towels.
 And yes, do yourself and your future guests a favor and purchase (minimum three sets per bed) white hotel quality sheets and towels, they’re tried and true, and consistently available, making them easy to replace and simple to manage and maintain.
 Find VR Supplies here: Shop Canada or USA

 Always buy poly/cotton blend sheets—they wear better and are less prone to wrinkling than 100% cotton.
 And if you want to offer a high-end freshly pressed look?
 Simply iron your pillow cases.
 Believe me when I say, nobody will notice that a fitted sheet wasn’t pressed.

 Along with the dimensions shown here, standard mattress depths range between 12 to 14 inches.
 The most popular bed size used in the hospitality industry is a queen, next, a king.
-Twin XL are very popular in the bed and breakfast industry since they easily converts to king.
+Twin XL are very popular in the bed and breakfast industry since they easily convert to king.
 If you stick to these dimensions you will find it much easier to maintain a consistent supply of linens.